 - Students learn chess notation more quickly, since each move is automatically recorded in the notation pane.
 Taking notation is a requirement in many tournaments and it is the only way to save one’s own games for future analysis and improvement.

 - Online classes are organized by skill level, so students will learn alongside peers with a similar level of strength and experience

 - It doesn’t take long to get used to the online graphical interface, a useful skill in itself since many similar chess diagrams appear in chess books, homework exercises, etc.

-- In group lessons, students will meet new chess buddies whom they can arrange to train with online.
+- Students will meet new chess buddies around their level whom they can arrange to train with in person or online.